 An Addisonian crisis can be extremely dangerous if cortisol levels aren’t replenished.
 It’s a life-threatening condition that requires immediate medical treatment.

 - nausea or abdominal pain

-- loss of appetite
+- a loss of appetite

-- dramatic changes in blood pressure
+- extremely low blood pressure

 - skin rashes